nhanle1987/z01/README.md

 http://localhost:3000
 ```

-You can run the test by.
+You can run the test by
 ```sh
 npm test
 ```